 What is a wiry coat?

 A wiry coat, sometimes referred to as a “broken coat”, feels exactly as the name suggests.
 The coat is rough and coarse to the touch and the hair is thick and bristly when compared to the soft coats that other dogs possess.

 Wiry haired dog breeds were initially used for hunting small animals, with their rough and ready coats protecting them from sharp plants in the undergrowth.
 Now though they tend to be favoured by people who have dog allergies as they don’t shed their coat, unlike many other dogs.
 This lack of shedding creates a unique requirement for grooming however, as it’s necessary to pull the old dead hairs out using a process known as hand stripping.

 What dog breeds have a wiry coat?

 Many iconic dog breeds possess a wiry coat, including the iconic Jack Russell and Yorkshire Terrier breeds.
-Here’s a list of the dog breeds that possess a wiry coat.
+Here’s an example of a few breeds that have a wire coat:

 - Border Terriers

 - Cocker Spaniels

 - Wire Fox Terrier

 Some wiry haired dog breeds have a less harsh variety of wiry hair than others, but it’s still best advised to follow the same grooming practices in order to help their coat remain healthy.